04.13.10

 Posted in Non-US Weather, Weather News at 5:19 pm by Rebekah

-This week’s featured city, in my series on global weather and climate, is Rio de Janeiro, Brazil (click for a Yahoo! maps link).
+This week’s featured city, in my series on global weather and climate, is Rio de Janeiro, Brazil.

 Rio de Janeiro, Brazil.
 Courtesy of Wikipedia.
 Click to enlarge.